John Morgan Wells: Career

 Wells worked for NOAA for 23 years, starting soon after NOAA was established.
 He was appointed director of the NOAA Diving Program in 1978 and in 1989 created the NOAA Experimental Diving Unit where he worked with divers like Dick Rutkowski with whom he developed the use of Nitrox in diving.

 In 1970, he introduced the concept of Equivalent Air Depth (EAD).
 Wells developed diving procedures for oxygen-enriched air throughout the 1970s, and published a standard for Nitrox I in 1978, followed by the Nitrox II standard in 1990, and wrote many articles on the use of Nitrox in diving.
 He later developed the NOAA Trimix I standard mixture of oxygen, helium, and nitrogen used in deep diving.

 Wells was also known for conducting research in undersea habitats, and is credited with having spent more time as an aquanaut, and having lived in more underwater habitats than any other person.
 He worked in Sealab II, Tektite, Edalhab, Hydrolab, PRINUL, Helgoland (Germany), and LORA (Canadian, under ice) habitats.
 He also served as operations director for special missions of Hydrolab and Helgoland in U.S. waters.

 In 1993, he developed dive procedures and safety plan for examination of the wreck of the USS Monitor.

+In 1993, he developed dive procedures and safety plan for examination of the wreck of the USS Monitor.